ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 These distributions are classified as enterprise operating systems and have a long operating lifetime of many years.
 By design, they will not have the latest and greatest versions of any package.
 Instead, stable packages are the emphasis.

 Replacing any core package in these distributions with a newer package from a third party is expressly verboten.
 The ZoneMinder development team will not do this, and neither should you.
-If you have the perception that you've got to have a newer version of mysql, gnome, apache, etc. then, rather than upgrade these packages, you should instead consider using a different distribution such as Fedora.
+If you have the perception that you've got to have a newer version of php, mysql, gnome, apache, etc. then, rather than upgrade these packages, you should instead consider using a different distribution such as Fedora.

 The ZoneMinder team will not provide support for systems which have had any core package replaced with a package from a third party.